prlaurence/postgres/pg-ssl-setup.md

 ### Create a self-signed CA (optional)

-You will likely have a certificate signed by a trusted CA, but for some installations or to just try out these intructions you may want to create a self-signed certificate.
+You will likely have a certificate signed by a trusted CA, but for some installations or to just try out these instructions you may want to create a self-signed certificate.

 * Create a private key:
 ```